Hollerith-Homunculus/Chase-Cybersecurity-Portfolio/home-lab/README.md

 **Last Updated**: May 2026
 **Goal**: 8–12 well-documented projects by graduation (August 2026) to show employers I can operate in a real SOC environment.

-See the main repo README for overall portfolio and links to HTB / TryHackMe / CoolUnderFire LLC.
+See the main repo README for overall portfolio and links to HTB / TryHackMe / CoolUnderFire Cybersecurity LLC.